mdavezac/LaDa/sphinx-doc/source/userguide/ipython.rst

    We need do ``import`` here because the functional is defined in the script itself.
-However, when using a functional defined somewhere else -- such as any LaDa functional -- it is easier for debugging purposes to do:
+However, when using a functional defined somewhere else -- such as any Pylada functional -- it is easier for debugging purposes to do:

    >>> run -i dummy.py